Andrew Refshauge

-Andrew John Refshauge (born on 16 January 1949) is a former Australian politician who was Deputy Premier of New South Wales from 1995 to 2005, a member of the New South Wales Legislative Assembly between 1983 and 2005, and a senior minister in the Carr ministry.
+Andrew John Refshauge (born 16 January 1949) is a former Australian politician who was Deputy Premier of New South Wales from 1995 to 2005, a member of the New South Wales Legislative Assembly between 1983 and 2005, and a senior minister in the Carr ministry.

 Background and early career

 Refshauge was born in Melbourne, the son of Major General Sir William Refshauge AC CBE ED who later became Honorary Physician to Queen Elizabeth II and Director-General of the Commonwealth Department of Health.
 He has three brothers and one sister.
 One brother, Richard Refshauge, was a Judge of the ACT Supreme Court.
 His sister, Kathryn Refshauge, is the Dean of the Faculty of Health Sciences at the University of Sydney.